-Internalizes, or experiences inwardly, their fear.
+Internalizes, or experiences their fear, inwardly.
 The outside world is filled with fun, but inside… There be dragons.
 So 7’s flee from the inner world and gorge on the outer world of pleasures and possibilities.
-7’s tend to be versatile, acquisitive, spontaneous, scattered, a total blast to be around… but tough to pin down.
+7’s tend to be versatile, acquisitive, spontaneous, scattered, a total blast to be around – but tough to pin down.

 The second step is growth.
 Which is why I love understanding the Enneagram system.
 While I personally believe that Myers-Briggs (and the Personality Hacker take on MB, the Genius System) has personal development built into the system, I know most MB enthusiasts are comfortable just understanding the system.
 However, with the Enneagram, the stated purpose is to grow to a place where your go-to strategy is no longer a hyperfocus, no longer something that can hurt you by being a one-trick pony.

-There are 9 levels of development for each Enneagram type, with three levels of ‘unhealthy’, three levels of ‘average’ and three levels of ‘healthy’ development.
+There are nine levels of development for each Enneagram type, with three levels of ‘unhealthy,’ three levels of ‘average’ and three levels of ‘healthy’ development.

 That’s a little deeper than we’ll be diving into in this post.
 Suffice to say, acknowledging that our strategy may not be the end-all, be-all in dealing with life, and to surrender to our ultimate fear is powerful stuff.